Inimey Nangathan

-Inimey Nangathan is a 2007 Indian Tamil-language animated family film, directed by Venkybaboo.
-It was the first Tamil film to be animated.
-The film went unnoticed due to the lack of big stars.
+Inimey Nangathan is a 2007 Indian Tamil-language animated fantasy film written and directed by Venkybaboo.
+It is the first Tamil film to be animated.
+The film features the voices of M. S. Bhaskar, Pandu, Vasu Vikram, and Maaran.
+The music was composed by Illayaraja.
+The film was released on 14 September 2007 but went unnoticed due to the lack of big stars.
 The film won the National Film Award for Best Animated Film.

 Plot

-The film depicts Vichu, Varadhu, Vaithi, and Govind as four friends who earn their livelihood doing kathakalakshepam.
+Vichu, Varadhu, Vaithi, and Govind are four friends who earn their livelihood doing kathakalakshepam.
 They want to become rich and famous.
-They come across an old lady who offers to help them become rich overnight, and then advises them to meet a swamiji.
-The swamiji agrees to help them, but on one condition, they should retrieve a holy necklace from rakshasas.
+They come across an old lady who offers to help them become rich overnight and then advises them to meet a swamiji.
+The swamiji agrees to help them, but on one condition: they should retrieve a holy necklace from rakshasas.

-The four friends set out to the cave, where they meet a colorful character from the sea in a golden palace.
-They reach a flowing desert, where Govind pushes them into a pit and then a very tall mountain rises, ending Govind's story.
+The four friends set out to the cave, where they meet a colorful sea character in a golden palace.
+They reach a flowing desert, where Govind pushes them into a pit, and then a very tall mountain rises.
+This is the end of Govind.

-The others reach a hill with stones.
+The others reach a stone hill.
 Varadhu wants to kill them, so he pushes a big stone onto them.
 Varadhu eats a fruit given to him by the Swamiji.
-Since he ate the full fruit, he becomes very fat and his face gets stuck in a doorway.
+Since he ate the full fruit, he became very fat, and his face got stuck in a doorway.
 This is the end of Varadhu.

 Vaithi does not listen to Vichu and says that all the diamonds belong to him.
 He pushes Vichu into a valley.
 The diamonds become weapons, touching Vaithi, and his body disappears.
 If he goes out of the cave, he blends into the air.
 This is the end of Vaithi.

 Vichu falls into the valley.
-He finds the holy necklace, but a rakshas guards it.
+He finds the holy necklace, but a rakshasa guards it.
 Vichu fights with the rakshas and takes the necklace.

-Later Vichu gives the necklace to the Swamiji.
-In exchange for the holy necklace, the Swamiji gives the golden palace to Vichu, but Vichu refuses.
-He tells her that he has gotten what he wanted in his journey and goes back to his village.
+Later, Vichu gives the necklace to the Swamiji.
+In exchange for the holy necklace, the Swamiji gives Vichu the golden palace, but Vichu refuses, saying that he has gotten what he wanted in his journey, and goes back to his village.
 The Swamiji tells him telepathically that he will come back, so he will wait for him.
 The film ends with a golden cow following Vichu.